Want to know how your SEO efforts are paying off?

 Find Performance Drops

-Here’s something about Performance Search Results that’s not obvious.
+Here’s something about Performance Search Results that’s not obvious: It’s got its limitations.

-By default, a Performance Search Results report will only cover the last 3 months.
+By default, a Performance Search Results report covers the last 3 months, and the furthest back in time Performance Search Results can go is 16 months.

 This can hide some issues.